 Why do you think most people don’t get stoned the first time they smoke a joint?
-More often than not, they just don’t know what they are doing.
-Even experience smokers might have a thing or two to learn, or a bad habit to break.
+More often than not, they don’t know what they are doing.
+Even experienced smokers might have a thing or two to learn or a bad habit to break.

 There is No Such Thing as the Right Way

 The most crucial point to remember before getting started is that there is not necessarily a right way and a wrong way to smoke weed.
 While some ways are far more effective, efficient and stylish, it doesn’t mean the other methods are wrong.
 Everyone has their style and preference.
 Once you get a bit of practice, you’ll soon develop your own.

 This guide aims to provide the basic outline of how to smoke a blunt.
 It’ll help you get the most out of the experience and help you not look like a complete knob in the process.